 Ace is one of the more unusual Doctor Who companions.
-With a love of explosives and a mysterious backstory, she left the series in 1989 – and we never found out what happened to her.
+With a love of explosives and a mysterious backstory, she left the series in 1989 and more many years her fate remained a mystery.

 Of course, this wasn’t how it was meant to go.
 In fact, when Ace arrived in Doctor Who Season 24, the production team were keen to give the character a definitive ‘journey,’ and even sat down with the actor Sophie Aldred to discuss where Ace should go.
-This was a departure from previous Doctor Who companions, whose comings and goings had, historically, been quite rushed and poorly thought-through (although there are some exceptions.)
+This was a departure from previous Doctor Who companions, whose comings and goings had, historically, been relatively rushed (although there are some exceptions.)

 Naturally, she soon became one of the official Doctor Who companions after helping the Seventh Doctor to hunt down a robot dragon and steal its treasure.
 As you do.